-- Suggestions are only one click away from “Your Library”.
+- Suggestions are only one click away from the home screen.

-- Enlarging the image emphasizes the music and is consistent with Spotify’s formatting.
+- Enlarging the image emphasizes the music and is consistent with Spotify’s visual design system.

-- Less personal, since suggestions aren’t categorized by the friend who sent them.
+- Less personal, since suggestions aren’t grouped by the friend who sent them.

 One merit of Spotify is that it is quite visual.
 But, a long horizontal scroll could be hard to look through and play.
-To solve this problem, I added two new features:
+To solve this problem, I added an alternate playlist view of all recommendations.

 This allows for:

-- condensing the suggestions in a list format
+- condensing the recommendations in a list format

 The two different views allow for (1) a visual, at-a-glance inbox and (2) a more organized and condensed playlist.